Overview

 What makes this format different

-The problems are much larger than traditional coding interviews.
-Instead of implementing a single function, you might be dropped into a multi-file codebase and asked to fix a bug, implement a feature, and optimize for scale, all in one session.
+AI-enabled coding problems are much larger than traditional coding interviews.
+Instead of implementing a single function, you might be dropped into a multi-file codebase and asked to fix a bug, add a feature, and make it scale, all in one session.
 Traditional interviews produce 30-50 lines of code.
 AI-enabled ones produce several hundred lines across multiple files.
 You're not writing all of it by hand, but you need to understand all of it.

 A screenshot of the CoderPad environment from Meta

-Algorithm memorization matters less.
-Reading unfamiliar code quickly matters a lot more.
-And there's a dynamic that doesn't exist in traditional interviews.
-You're managing two conversations simultaneously, one with the AI and one with the interviewer.
-Most candidates underestimate how unnatural this feels until they're in it.
-The two main formats have meaningfully different strategies and are covered in the next article.
+The skills that matter shift, too.
+Algorithm memorization counts for less, and reading unfamiliar code quickly counts for a lot more.
+You're also running two conversations at once, one with the AI and one with the interviewer, and most candidates underestimate how unnatural that feels until they're in it.

 What interviewers are evaluating

-AI makes you feel productive even when you're failing.
+AI makes you feel productive even when you're in trouble.
 You paste the problem in, get 200 lines of code back, and feel like you're flying.
-But if you didn't plan, if you can't explain what was generated, if you're accepting everything uncritically, you're failing the interview while the code looks fine.
+But if you never planned, can't explain what came back, and are accepting everything without a second look, the code can look great while you quietly bomb the interview.

-1. Problem-solving and approach - Can you break down the problem and tackle things in the right order?
+- Problem-solving and approach: can you break down the problem and tackle things in the right order?

-2. Control over the AI - Are you directing the AI, or is it directing you?
+- Control over the AI: are you directing the AI, or is it directing you?

-3. Verification habits - Do you review and test AI output, or accept it?
+- Verification habits: do you review and test what the AI gives you, or accept it?

-4. Communication - Can you keep the interviewer in the loop while working with AI?
+- Communication: can you keep the interviewer in the loop while working with AI?

 Problem-solving and approach